jexia/docs/docs/dataset/README.md

 ```

 ## REST API Errors
-During REST API request you can get the following errors:
+During REST API request you might get the following errors in responds:

 Code|Description
 ----|-----------
-200|Record(s) created successfully.
-The response contains the full record(s) including its default fields.
 400|Bad request.
 The request was somehow malformed and was not executed.
 401|Invalid authentication.
 Access token was not provided or incorrect.
 403|Forbidden.
 Access token does not have permission to insert the record(s) into this dataset.